peterpolidoro/ModularServer/examples/PropertyTester/README.md

 {
   "id":"getDeviceId",
   "result":{
-    "name":"field_tester",
+    "name":"property_tester",
     "form_factor":"5x3",
     "serial_number":0
   }
 }
 ```

-The serial\_number field can be changed to uniquely identify devices
+The serial\_number property can be changed to uniquely identify devices
 with the same name and form\_factor.

 Use the getDeviceInfo method to get information about the hardware and